Protein Cheesecake Mini's

 Crust: Blend all crust ingredients in small food processor until the nuts are well chopped and resemble crumbs.
 Spoon approximately 2tsp into each cup of the muffin tin.
 Use a shot glass or similar-size tool and tamp down the mixture to form the crust.

-Filling: Beat together the cream cheese, yogurt, sweetener, Flex Flavors and flavoring extracts until smooth.
+Filling: Beat together the cream cheese, yogurt, sweetener, and flavoring extracts until smooth.
 Add Devotion Nutrition Angel Food Cake Protein powder, egg whites and egg mix just till blended.
 Do not over mix.

 Combine: Spoon batter into prepared crusts and spread the batter to the edges of the cups.
 Bake in preheated oven 14-18 minutes until tops of cheesecakes are no longer wet to the touch.
 They will puff slightly when baked and then fall and wrinkle as they cool.
 Allow to cool in pan for 5 minutes, then gently remove from pan and allow to cool on wire rack before transferring to the refrigerator to chill.
 Garnish as desired and serve.